 About the Author

-Jessica Vitalis is a full-time writer with a previous career in business and an MBA from Columbia Business School.
+Jessica Vitalis is the author of The Wolf’s Curse.
+She is a full-time writer with a previous career in business and an MBA from Columbia Business School.
 An American expat, she now lives in Canada with her husband and two daughters.